We break down the three most common ways donors are giving retirement assets to the causes they care about.

-You’ll likely need the following information, which is often listed on the nonprofit’s website: Their legal name, Federal Tax Identification Number and physical address.
+You’ll likely need the following information, which is often listed on the nonprofit’s website: Organization's legal name, Federal Tax Identification Number, and the organization's physical address.

 It is a very good practice to periodically review beneficiaries of retirement and other financial accounts to make sure they align with your current wishes.
 Before making changes, it is also a good idea to consult with your financial, tax and/or legal advisors to make sure you understand exactly how changes will affect the plans you have in place.

 3. Gift of Retirement Assets to a Charitable Remainder Trust